syb7573330/im2avatar/README.md

 This project is summarized in the paper ["Im2Avatar: Colorful 3D Reconstruction from a Single Image"](https://arxiv.org/pdf/1804.06375.pdf).

 ## Data
 We provided processed ground truth 3D color and 2D-to-3D appearance flow data.
 The data will be automatically downloaded for the first time running training script.
-Both data are stored as 3D volumes, but with differnt channels (color data has 3 channels and flow data owns 2 channels).
+Both color data and flow data are stored as 3D volumes, but with differnt channels (color data has 3 channels and flow data owns 2 channels).
 + Color data ranges from 0 to 1 to represent normalized colors for occupied surface voxels, and uses -1 for empty voxels.
 + Flow data ranges from 0 to 1 to represent normalized coordinates in the 2D images for occupied surface voxels, and uses -1 for empty voxels.